sasmlange/tablebase/README.md

-Table Base
+Tablebase
 =============

+Note: If you found a bug please open an issue.
+If not create a discussion

-What is Table Base?
+What is Tablebase?
 ------------------------

-Table Base is a python package to make coding with tables effortless.
+Tablebase is a python package to make coding with tables effortless.

-Install Table Base
+Install Tablebase
 -------------------------

-To install Table Base use pypi (pip)
+To install Tablebase use pypi (pip)

 `pip install tablebase`